-The focus of the Demos & Posters Exhibition is on sharing insights and learnings of upcoming, ongoing, and recently finished projects.
-Exhibits should make these learnings, insights, goals, or conceptual frameworks clear and invite visitors to reflect and discuss.
-A good submission explains the questions or issues it addresses, the proposed intervention, how this is supposed to work, and the insights or learnings derived from the project.
+The focus of the Demos & Posters Exhibit is on sharing insights and learnings of upcoming, ongoing and recently finished projects.
+Exhibits should make these learnings, insights, goals or conceptual frameworks involved clear and invite visitors to reflect and discuss.
+A good submission explains the questions or issues it addresses, the proposed intervention and how this is supposed to work as well as insights or learnings derived from the project.

-Demos & Posters will be exhibited during the MAB on-site at Marineterrein Amsterdam.
-Presenters will be given a spot in an online exhibition space, and are expected to be present online to discuss their work with visitors during the conference time slots reserved for the Demos and Posters exhibition (approximately 1,5 hours each day).
+Demos and Posters will be exhibited online during the MAB from Jun 28 – Jul 2.
+Presenters will be given a spot in an online exhibition space, and are expected to be present online to discuss their work with visitors during the conference time slots reserved for the Demos and Posters exhibition (approximately 1 hour between June 30-July 2nd).
 We expect these periods to be lively sessions where presenters will receive feedback from an international audience.

-Demos & Posters will be documented in the Media Architecture Online archive.
+Demos and Posters will be documented in the Media Architecture Online archive – a publicly accessible website.
 Those who wish to do so, can also submit an official abstract in ACM-format to be published in the official conference proceedings.

 - Selections announced: 1 June 2021